 The key challenge for BPCL is to ensure quality and maintain safety.
 “The bottles we produce are used for storing water and other beverages,” says Yusuf “a little carelessness in our process can bring about catastrophes.
 This is why we have to be very meticulous in examining the bottles we bring in for recycling which takes up a huge amount of our costs.”

 Educating customers is also a challenge for BPCL since people perceive recycled products as of low-quality.
 “More critically, people here do not believe that a Bangladeshi company can produce quality materials from waste.
 However. we are doing well since there is a demand for PET resins and our product is price competitive,” says Yusuf.
+A similar company offers a garbage disposal comparison guide to the public to promulgate the importance of recycling products.

 The company aims to reach the break-even within June next year.
 BPCL has no local competition yet, But it competes against imported Virgin products.